Courses

 The goal of this course is to revisit fundamental ideas in political science and examine how they are challenged by new forms of technology.
 By comparing classical texts in political science and contemporary discussions about the same subjects, we aim to understand how questions that were raised by political scientists throughout history are understood differently today.
 What is still deemed relevant and what has fundamentally changed?
 By paying close attention to actual case studies we will reflect on how real politics challenge political science literature.
 By the end of the course, we shall try to chart a clearer trajectory for politics and society in the 21st century, leaning on the past but looking into the future.

 The rapid development of sensors, huge data bases, and artificial intelligence is transforming the global economy.
+The recent launch of generative AI solutions is disrupting business, education, health, defense and government processes.
 New business models are created, balance of power is changing, opportunities & threats are created, and even money itself is changing.
-In this course we will analyse the impact of big data on our economic future.
+In this course we will analyse the impact of AI & big data on our economic future.
 Concepts such as creative destruction, knowledge versus data, network effect, dominant design, competence block, and information asymmetry will be reviewed.
-We will implement Porter?s cluster model and check how it is relevant for data-based businesses.
-We will meet in person and in case studies entrepreneurs who are transforming the transportation, health, financial, and education markets via big data and creative business approaches.
-We will discuss the major challenge this transformation is creating for our government regulatory bodies as power is quickly shifted towards entities that have not existed two decades ago, we will review what regulators are doing and should do to overcome that challenge.
-We will meet in person with the regulatory representatives and will devise transformational new ?big data businesses? together.
+We will implement Porter’s cluster model and check how it is relevant for AI businesses.
+We will meet (in perso and via case studies) entrepreneurs who are transforming the transportation, health, financial, and education markets via AI & big data.
+We will review and analyse creative business approaches empowered by data.
+We will discuss the major challenge this transformation is creating for our government regulatory bodies, as power is quickly shifted towards entities that have not existed two decades ago, and we will review what regulators are doing and should do to overcome that challenge.
+We will meet in person with some regulatory representatives and will invent transformational new ‘big data businesses’ together

 Research Methods - Prof. Udi Sommer